What does it mean to honor God?

 The Bible shows many ways to honor and glorify God.
 We show Him high regard and reflect His character by being sexually pure (1 Corinthians 6:18–20), by giving of our income (Proverbs 3:9), and by living lives devoted to Him (Romans 14:8).
 It is not enough to merely honor Him outwardly.
 God desires honor that comes from our hearts.
 “The Lord says, ‘These people come near to me with their mouth and honor me with their lips, but their hearts are far from me’” (Isaiah 29:13).
 When we delight in the Lord (Psalm 37:4), seek Him in everything we do (1 Chronicles 16:11; Isaiah 55:6), and make choices that reflect the place He has in our hearts, we bring Him the greatest honor.

-Recommended Resources: Thinking.
+Recommended Resource: Thinking.
 Loving.
 Doing.
-A Call to Glorify God with Heart and Mind by Piper & Mathis and Logos Bible Software.
+A Call to Glorify God with Heart and Mind by Piper & Mathis

 How can I get to know God better?